jalcine/wintermute/README.markdown

 of this particular tree is to build a core library, a driver binary (more on that) and a few plugins to get the show started.
 Check out [this weblog post][post] to really understand the mission behind Wintermute.
+_Yes, this is yet another Internet of Things project._ But this isn't meant to be "web scale" or all of that.
+It's meant to work in a controlled environment under specific constraints (most devices running Linux, etc).

 # Building & Contributing
 Building, requirement and installation information all live in